Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

 ### Learning Activities

-- **Lecture** (60 mins): Define personal data in research, and explain the different types of personal data (directly identifiable and indirectly identifiable) and special categories of personal data.
+- **Lecture** (60&nbsp;mins): Define personal data in research, and explain the different types of personal data (directly identifiable and indirectly identifiable) and special categories of personal data.
 Highlight what the General Data Protection Regulation (GDPR) states in relation to the right to protection of personal data.
-- **Exercise** (30 mins): The instructor provides the learners with a semi-blank list (Resource 13) and asks them to reflect on how some of this information can be combined with other data points to identify someone.
+- **Exercise** (30&nbsp;mins): The instructor provides the learners with a semi-blank list (Resource&nbsp;13) and asks them to reflect on how some of this information can be combined with other data points to identify someone.

 ### Materials to Prepare